williamgiare/WilliamGiare/README.md

-Theoretical physicist, currently PhD student in Cosmology at Sapienza, University of Rome.
+Theoretical physicist, and Cosmologist (PhD) currently postdoctoral research fellow at the GGI (INFN)
-My scientific interests are mainly focused on Gravitation, Cosmology and High Energy Physics.